 Do you trust them to pay on time?

 Will they do their own research?

 Has trouble pulling the trigger – either to buy or sell?

-While none of those individual may be a deal-breaker, you should ask yourself and confirm.
+While none of that individual may be a deal-breaker, you should ask yourself and confirm.

 - Setup An Organizational Structure

 Once you’ve found some potential members, you need to set up an organizational structure for your investment club.
 The smaller the club, the more informal the structure can be.
 However, no matter how many or how few members you have, when it comes to dealing with money, having a pre-defined structure is always best.

 For the basics, you should agree on the following:

 Club Directors: President, Vice-President, Treasurer, Assistant Treasurer, and Secretary.
 Once again, since you’re dealing with money, it’s always good to have two people looking after it.
 Along with the positions, decide how they are elected and how long they stay in the position.
 Many clubs do a one-year term, but some do longer.
 Also, decide on what each person does.
 Who actually places the physical trade?
 Who runs the educational aspect?
 Who does the taxes?
 These are all logistical things that are important to consider early on.

 Time and Place: Decide a time and place to meet.
 The smaller the club, the easier it is to meet at a home.
 Many clubs meet monthly, some more often, some less often.
 For example, one of the most famous investing clubs, the Beardstown Ladies, meet and invests every month.